TylerH123/MKS21X-FinalProject/README.md

 - 1/7/19 : made the board for tetris
 - 1/8/19 : Made a new terminal window with score variable and message when the program runs, need to print blocks on board
 - 1/9/19 : added more methods to the new terminal window and added a switch statement -1/13/19: I updated the entire newBoard as well as made it possible to print the array on the scrren.
 Then I made the Pieces Arraylist and worked on the switch statement for moving pieces left and right.
 As a result some bugs were caused, so I had to make a checker.
-I did that with a try catch method, and used the same thing to check the Rotitional errors that Tyler had made
+I did that with a try catch method, and used the same thing to check the Rotational errors that Tyler had made.
 -1/15/19: I created a gameover method for when the user stacks tetris too high as well as worked on fixing up some of the bugs with rotation.
 I made a new algorithm for moveDown checker that doesn't destroy my computer by only seeing if the lower blocks have a block below them instead of counting all the blocks in the whole board and seeing if that got smaller.
--1/19/19: I fixed game over as well as debugged a lot of the rotations that came with changing the algorithms from the previous few days
+-1/19/19: I fixed game over as well as debugged a lot of the rotations that came with changing the algorithms from the previous few days.
+I made a new algorithm for rotating that updated it.
--1/21/19: I fixed score to finalize the game and made a gameOver screen
+-1/21/19: I fixed score to finalize the game and made a gameOver screen.
+I also had to add to clearRows to do this